 Another recent study published in the American Journal of Human Biology found that brief-but-intense exercise is better at preventing cardiovascular disease than traditional endurance exercise done for longer periods of time.

 You’ll extend your lifespan, protect your heart and as it turns out, improve your metabolism too.

-Sedentary male volunteers and had them exercise on a bike for brief and intense bouts of 30 seconds.
+Yet another study examined the benefits of intense exercise on the body’s metabolism.
+They recruited sedentary male volunteers and had them exercise on a bike for brief and intense bouts of 30 seconds.
 The results?
 According to Professor James Timmons, the study’s lead author, “What we have found is that doing a few intense muscle exercises, each lasting only about 30 seconds, dramatically improves your metabolism in just two weeks.”

 References: Schünemann, Holger J., MD, PhD et al, “Pulmonary Function Is a Long-term Predictor of Mortality in the General Population,” Chest Sept.
 2000; 118( 3): 656-664 - Duncan S. Buchan, Stewart Ollis, John D. Young, Non E. Thomas, Stephen-Mark Cooper,Tom K. Tong, Jinlei Nie, Robert M. Malina, Julien S Baker. - The effects of time and intensity of exercise on novel and established. markers of CVD in adolescent youth.
 American Journal of Human Biology, 2011 John A Babraj, Niels BJ Vollaard, Cameron Keast, - Fergus M Guppy, Greg Cot-trell and James A Timmons.
 Extremely short duration high intensity training sub-stantially improves insulin - action in young healthy males.
 BMC Endocr Disord.
 2009; 9: 3.